 Cruise Day 6: Corfu

 Corfu is a real gem on this Greek Isles cruise itinerary.
-With its unique mountain range encircling small coves and hidden bays along it’s clear-blue coastline, make sure you disembark your cruise ship early to make the most of your day here.
+With its unique mountain range encircling small coves and hidden bays along it’s clear-blue coastline, you need to make sure you disembark your cruise ship early to make the most of your day here.

 To get to the old town by foot from Corfu port takes about 20 minutes.
 Alternatively you can find taxis and buses right outside after exiting the passenger cruise terminal upon arrival in port.

-There are plenty of sightseeing trips that your cruise line can offer you, however our recommendation is to pack your hiking shoes for this port of call.
+There are plenty of sightseeing trips that your cruise line can offer you, however our recommendation is to pack your hiking shoes for this port and explore yourself.

-Discover mountain villages amongst the olive groves, venitian palaces and secluded off-the-beaten track coves.
+Discover mountain villages amongst the olive groves, Venetian palaces and secluded off-the-beaten track coves.

 Cruise Day 7: Santorini

 Your final stop on this cruise before returning to Athens is the small, romantic island of Santorini.
-A generally barren, rocky island, it’s volcanic beauty is undisputable.
+A rocky island, it’s volcanic beauty is undisputable.

 Santorini is a tender port.
 The cruise ship will anchor in the bay and get you to the island on small tender boats.
 Often cruise ships will stay in the bay long into the evening, this means that you can enjoy the breathtaking sunset.

-From your tender port, you can get to the Venetian captial of Santorini, Firi, by walking or by cable car.
-Tickets are available to purchase on the spot and one-way costs around 6 euros per person.
+If you want to explore by yourself with a guide, you can get to the capital, Firi, from the tender port by walking or by cable car.
+Cable car tickets are available to purchase right by the tender arrival spot and one-way tickets cost around 6 euros per person.
 If you choose to walk up the 600 steps, do wear good walking shoes!

-If you are visiting Oia be sure to walk down the cliffside from the town of Ammoudi Bay Harbor.
+Note that the areas around these churches are private so you cannot walk too close, watch out for the private propery signs and respect these.
+Afterwards, be sure to walk down the cliffside from the town of Ammoudi Bay Harbor.
 A beautiful, cosy waterside bay with great seafood!

 Cruise Day 8: Return to Port of Piraeus, Athens and disembark your cruise

+Your final day.
 Disembark at Port of Piraeus.
 Head back into Athens to extend your stay if you have booked extra hotel nights.
-Or transfer back to Athens airport with Norwegians transfer bus for your flight home.
+Or transfer back to Athens airport with a Norwegian Cruise Line transfer bus for your flight home.

 Remember if you have a morning flight, ask the cruise line for an early check out from the ship.
 This will ensure you get on one of the first transfer buses.